-and that the investee companies follow Does ti Does this financial product have a sustainable investment objective? good governance practices.
-Yes No It will make a minimum of sustainable investments with an environmental \boxtimes It promotes Environmental/Social (E/S) characteristics and while it does not have as The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, objective: % its objective a sustainable investment, it will have a minimum proportion of 5 % of sustainable investments establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy socially sustainable economic activities.
-Sustainable investments with an environmental in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy objective might be aligned with the Taxonomy or not. with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments attained.
+Does this financial product have a sustainable investment objective? • • □ Yes ● ○ ⊠ No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.